jennaramdenee/Calculator-API/README.md

 ### Purpose

-A simple HTTP API that uses Golang to perform basic calculations, as input by the user (add, multiply, subtract, division).
+A simple HTTP API that uses Golang to perform basic calculations, as input by the user (currently supports add, multiply operators).

 ### How to Use